alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 ## Doubles

 In Swift we can represent decimal numbers — properly known as floating-point numbers — using the `Double` datatype.
-Floating-point numbers are numbers that have fractional components, colloquially referred to as as decimal values.
+Floating-point numbers are numbers that have fractional components, colloquially referred to as decimal values.

 ``` swift
 let p = 1.0          // implicit